himavanthkar/himavanthkar/README.md

 - **WinIt**: Software Engineer, led impactful projects focused on scalable and efficient solutions.
 - **Nix Inc.**: Software Engineer Intern, spearheaded website overhauls for enhanced scalability and user engagement.
-- **Good Creator Co.**: Data Engineer Intern, designed and implemented scalable data solutions.
 - **Gupshup**: Software Developer Intern, contributed to enhancing Speech Recognition platforms.
-- **Healing Touch NGO**: Web Developer Intern, improved websites and actively participated in volunteering.
+- **Healing Touch NGO**: Volunteered as a tutor for students from economically disadvantaged backgrounds, providing guidance in science and mathematics.
+Assisted students in securing admissions to reputable colleges by helping them craft strong résumés, CVs, and college applications.
+Played a key role in mentoring and empowering students to achieve their academic aspirations.

 ---